aahincapie/aahincapie.website/_posts/2021-07-08-post-soils.md

 linearly, that fields are in a state of equilibrium, and that proxy measurements like remote sensing can accurately conceptualize ecosystem processes.
-The most rigorous models still use measurements for calibration, and thus depend on high-quality sampling approaches.</p><p class="css-13hj20z">Where sampling is required in today’s protocols, the quality requirements are generally poor.
+The most rigorous models still use measurements for calibration, and thus depend on high-quality sampling approaches.
+Where sampling is required in today’s protocols, the quality requirements are generally poor.
 With only a few exceptions, protocols fail to require rigorous stratification, sampling randomization, adequate sampling